aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/working-with-content-control-sdt/_index.md

 The following code example demonstrates how to create content control of type checkbox.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-CheckBoxTypeContentControl-1.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-CheckBoxTypeContentControl-CheckBoxTypeContentControl.java" >}}

 The following code example demonstrates how to create content control of type rich text box.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-RichTextBoxContentControl-1.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-RichTextBoxContentControl-RichTextBoxContentControl.java" >}}

 The following code example demonstrates how to create content control of type combo box.

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ComboBoxContentControl-1.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ComboBoxContentControl-ComboBoxContentControl.java" >}}

 ## How to update Content Controls

 This section explains how to update the values of SDT or content control programmatically.
 The following code example demonstrates how to set the current state of the checkbox.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/SetCurrentStateOfCheckBox/CheckBoxTypeContentControl.docx).

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-SetCurrentStateOfCheckBox-1.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-SetCurrentStateOfCheckBox-SetCurrentStateOfCheckBox.java" >}}

 The following code example demonstrates how to modify content controls of type plain text box, drop-down list and picture.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/ModifyContentControls/CheckBoxTypeContentControl.docx).

-{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ModifyContentControls-1.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ModifyContentControls-ModifyContentControls.java" >}}

 ## How to Use Control Characters